crgrieve/CRL.HeartcoreAlexa/README.md

 ![](images/skillsetup.png)

 Set up an innvocation name, this is how you ask Alexa to open your skill.
-For example: 'Heartcore Advent'
+For example: 'Hello Heartcore'

 You can then set up an Intent.
 This is basically how users can invoke a function in your code.
 So in this case, I want users to be able to open a door in the calendar.
 So I have an intent that allow users to say various statements that call this code.